medialab/presidentielles2022/event-detection/README.md

-# Commands to run in the terminal for the constitution of the dataset:
+# Commands to run in the terminal for the constitution of the dataset (using Minet):

 ## Fetching
 ```